jorgeglezlopez/spark-arff-data-source/README.md

   val attribute(word1, word2, word3) = attributeDefinition
 ```
-This regular expression storages in the variable *word1* the name of the attribute, in *word2* the type of the attribute, and in *word3* the data format in case it is present.
-The **ARFFAttributeParser** have a factory constructor which can create different parsers that depends on the type of attribute.
+This regular expression store in the variable *word1* the name of the attribute, in *word2* the type of the attribute, and in *word3* the data format in case it is present.
+The **ARFFAttributeParser** has a factory constructor which can create different parsers that depend on the type of attribute.
 The specific classes are:

 * NumericParser
 * IntegerParser